-There is no doubt the popularity of cannabidiol i.e. CBD is still going to increase.
+There is no doubt the popularity of cannabidiol, i.e., CBD, is still going to increase.
 More and more people are turning to alternative medicine.
 This is because they are effective, affordable, and have minimal side effects.
-With the rapid growth of CBD’s demand, this article provides a review of important things you need to know.
+With the rapid growth of CBD’s demand, this article reviews important things you need to know.

 What is CBD?

 CBD is a chemical compound that’s derived from cannabis.
 It’s a type of cannabinoid that doesn’t have intoxicating properties, unlike THC.
 It has significant health benefits thanks to its potent characteristics.